nemohan/doc/mysql/高性能mysql/explain解读.md

 - `Using temporary` (JSON property: `using_temporary_table`)

-  To resolve the query, MySQL needs to create a temporary table to hold the result.
-This typically happens if the query contains `GROUP BY` and `ORDER BY`clauses that list columns differently.
+  <font color="red"> To resolve the query, MySQL needs to create a temporary table to hold the result.
+This typically happens if the query contains `GROUP BY` and `ORDER BY`clauses that list columns differently.</font>

 - `Using where` (JSON property: `attached_condition`)

-  A `WHERE` clause is used to restrict which rows to match against the next table or send to the client.
-Unless you specifically intend to fetch or examine all rows from the table, you may have something wrong in your query if the `Extra` value is not `Using where` and the table join type is [`ALL`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_all) or [`index`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_index).
+  <font color="red">A `WHERE` clause is used to restrict which rows to match against the next table or send to the client.
+Unless you specifically intend to fetch or examine all rows from the table, you may have something wrong in your query if the `Extra` value is not `Using where` and the table join type is [`ALL`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_all) or [`index`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_index).</font>

   `Using where` has no direct counterpart in JSON-formatted output; the `attached_condition` property contains any `WHERE` condition used.